Venture (video game)

-Venture is a fantasy-themed action game released in arcades in 1981 by Exidy.
-Each level consists of a playable, overhead map view.
-Upon entering one of the rooms shown on the map, the game zooms in until the room fills the screen.
+Venture is a 1981 action video game developed and published by Exidy for arcades.
 As a round smiley-face named Winky, the goal is to collect the treasure in each of the rooms.
 Winky can shoot arrows at enemies which turn into slowly disintegrating corpses when hit.
-Corpses are still deadly to the touch.
+Corpses are deadly to the touch.
+Each room has a different layout, treasure, and enemies, and some rooms have special features, such as moving walls.

 A port was released as a launch title for the ColecoVision in 1982, followed by versions for the Atari 2600 and Intellivision.

 Gameplay

 Winky is equipped with a bow and arrow and explores a dungeon with rooms and hallways.
+Each hallway consists of a playable, overhead map view.
+Upon entering one of the rooms shown on the map, the game zooms in until the room fills the screen.
 The hallways are patrolled by large, tentacled monsters named Hallmonsters, which cannot be killed, injured, or stopped in any way.
 Once in a room, Winky may kill monsters, avoid traps and gather treasures.
 If he stays in any room too long, a Hallmonster will enter the room, chase and kill him.
 In this way, the Hallmonsters serve the same role as "Evil Otto" in the arcade game Berzerk.
 The more quickly the player finishes each level, the higher their score.

 The goal of each room is only to steal the room's treasure.
 In most rooms, it is possible (though difficult) to steal the treasure without defeating the monsters within.
 Some rooms have traps that are only sprung when the player picks up the treasure.
 For instance, in "The Two-Headed Room", two 2-headed ettins appear the moment the player picks up the prize.

 Winky dies if he touches a monster or Hallmonster.
 Dead monsters decay over time and their corpses may block room exits, delaying Winky and possibly allowing the Hallmonster to enter.
-Shooting a corpse causes it to regress back to its initial death phase.
+Shooting a corpse causes it to regress to its initial death phase.
 The monsters themselves move in specific patterns but may deviate to chase the player, and the game's AI allows them to dodge the player's shots with varying degrees of "intelligence" (for example, the snakes of "The Serpent Room" are relatively slow to dodge arrows, the trolls of "The Troll Room" are quite adept at evasion).

 The game consists of three different dungeon levels with different rooms.
 After clearing all the rooms in a level the player advances to the next.
 After three levels the room pattern and monsters repeat, but at a higher speed and with a different set of treasures.

 The different dungeons in each level are as follows: